teklynk/xbox_backup_script/README.md

 backup_dir="/mnt/BACKUPS/XBOX/"

-backup_log="/home/server1/logs/xbox_backup.log"
+backup_log="/mnt/BACKUPS/logs/xbox_backup.log"

 ### Backup more Xbox directories and partitions
-The script will mainly backup the E and F partitions but if you want to backup other locations you can add them to the script.
+The script will mainly backup the E and F partitions.
+If you want to backup other locations, you can add them to the script.
 Uncomment and modify these lines.

 ```
   #sleep 3